top of page

 The AALA Mentoring Program Committee will aim to match mentees and mentors based on the following factors:

-• Mentors and mentees will be matched within their own State and Territory
+• Mentors and mentees will be matched within their own State and Territory, or if preferred remote mentoring;

-• The relevant PQE of the mentee and mentor
+• The relevant PQE of the mentee and mentor; and

 • Preferences indicated on your application form

 The AALA Mentoring Program Committee will do its best to allocate mentors with mentees.
 However, this is dependent on the number of participating mentors and mentees and their respective experience and practice area.
 There is no guarantee that all mentees and mentors will be matched, and no guarantee that your preferences will be met.
-Law student applicants in Victoria may have to share a mentor with other mentees and offered mentoring in a group setting.
+Some Branches may offer mentoring in in a group setting.

 How long does the Program run?

-The AALA Mentoring Program will formally run for six months from mid-May 2024 to the last week of November 2024.
+The AALA Mentoring Program will formally run for six months from mid-July 2025 to late December 2025.
 During this period mentees should contact their mentors and arrange to meet on a regular basis as agreed with the mentor.
 The AALA Mentoring Program Committee will be available to provide guidance to mentors and mentees at all times.

 Once the AALA Mentoring Program formally concludes, individual mentors and mentees are encouraged but are not expected to continue the mentor-mentee relationship.It is anticipated that the AALA Mentoring Program will run annually.